Homestead Air Reserve Base: Cold War operations after the Vietnam War

-Post-Cold War and Hurricane Andrew
+Post–Cold War and Hurricane Andrew

 As Hurricane Andrew approached South Florida in late August 1992, the base evacuated their F-16 fighter aircraft, with the 31 TFW aircraft going to Wright-Patterson Air Force Base near Dayton, Ohio; the 482 FW aircraft to MacDill Air Force Base in Tampa, Florida; the 125 FIG Det 1 aircraft to their home station of Jacksonville ANGB; and the 301 RQS rescue aircraft to Patrick Air Force Base at Cocoa Beach, Florida.
-Base personnel and their families were under evacuation orders prior to the arrival of the Category 5 storm.
-The 31 FW and essential personnel stayed in Ohio until April 1993, at which point they were transferred to MacDill AFB.
-The 125 FIG Det 1 would take up temporary residence at Naval Air Station Key West, Florida, at alert facilities dating from the Cuban Missile Crisis.
+All base personnel and their families were under evacuation orders prior to the arrival of the Category 5 storm.

+The storm-related damage and destruction at Homestead AFB was extensive and precluded any immediate return of home station units, especially those conducting or in direct support of operational flying missions.
+The 31 FW and essential personnel stayed at Wright-Patterson AFB until April 1993, at which point they were transferred back to MacDill AFB.
+The 125 FIG Det 1 would take up temporary residence at Naval Air Station Key West, Florida, utilizing fighter alert facilities dating from the Cuban Missile Crisis while the 482 FW would remain at MacDill.
 Given the extent of damage, the U.S. Navy elected to close NAVSECGRUACT Homestead at Homestead AFB in June 1993.

-The stay at MacDill AFB and NAS Key West for the fighter aircraft was short-lived as the 31 FW, 482 FW, and 125 FW Det 1 returned to Homestead in March 1994 while the 301 RQS aircraft and personnel permanently remained at Patrick AFB.
+The stay at MacDill AFB and NAS Key West for the fighter aircraft was short-lived as the 31 FW, 482 FW, and 125 FW Det 1 returned to Homestead in March 1994 while the 301 RQS aircraft and personnel permanently remained at Patrick AFB, eventually evolving into the present day 920th Rescue Wing.
 During this time, Homestead AFB was placed on the Base Realignment and Closure Commission's initial base closings list, potentially dooming the base to closure.
 However, the BRAC Commission recommended retaining Homestead AFB and rebuilding and realigning the installation as an AFRES installation.